claranet/terraform-azurerm-route-table/README.md

 # Azure Route Table

-This feature creates an [Azure Route Table](https://docs.microsoft.com/en-us/azure/virtual-network/manage-route-table) with an option to create a special Force Tunneling route ([more informations](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-forced-tunneling-rm)).
+This feature creates an [Azure Route Table](https://docs.microsoft.com/en-us/azure/virtual-network/manage-route-table) with an option to create a Force Tunneling route ([more informations](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-forced-tunneling-rm)).
 You need to associate this Route Table with any subnet that needs thoses special routing features.

 ## Usage